 William Castle (1914-77) was one of the great genre producers and directors of the 1950s/60s.
 Castle was not a terribly great filmmaker but what he specialised in was promotional gimmicks.
 With Macabre (1958), he issued an insurance policy with Lloyd’s of London against audience members dying of fright; in House on Haunted Hill (1959), cinemas were equipped with a skeleton that was winched across the theatre at an appropriate point; in 13 Ghosts (1960), audiences were given ghost viewers – glasses with pieces of coloured cellophane over them that allowed them to see the ghosts; in Homicidal (1961), there was a Fright Break where the faint of heart could leave the theatre; while Mr. Sardonicus (1961) had the opportunity for audiences to vote on an ending where the title character would either be saved or doomed.
 (See bottom of the page for a full listing of William Castle’s genre films).

 The Tingler was William Castle’s greatest moment of triumph (unless you count Rosemary’s Baby (1968) – but he was only producer on that).
 The Tingler has become a cult classic.
-Watching it you can see why – it has everything including an outrageously entertaining premise, Vincent Price, William Castle at the height of his gimmick-based ingenuity, wonderfully torrid scenes of marital in-battling between Price and his calculating tramp of a wife Patricia Cutts, even LSD trips (The Tingler was the first film to ever depict an acid trip).
+Watching it you can see why – it has everything including an outrageously entertaining premise, Vincent Price, William Castle at the height of his gimmick-based ingenuity, wonderfully torrid scenes of marital in-battling between Price and his calculating tramp of a wife Patricia Cutts.
+We even LSD trips – The Tingler was the first film to ever depict an acid trip (Robb White recounts how he tried some LSD on the advice of Aldous Huxley, back at a time when it was still a legal drug, and then incorporated it into the film).
 It is a wonderful little B film that lives up to its cult reputation in every way.

 The concept of The Tingler and its being defeated by the “release of fear tensions” (ie. screaming) is positively ingenious (although the idea that something the size of what the Tingler is finally revealed to be could hide inside the human body undetected is preposterous).
 Frequent Castle collaborator Robb White turns in a tautly effective screenplay – there is a fine twist that reveals Philip Coolidge as having deliberately murdered his wife.
 Although the final seemingly tacked-on twist ending with her returning to life and coming after him makes no sense.